 When you start a blog, it can be difficult to stand out from the crowd and convince people to read your content.

-What Makes a Good Blog Layout?
+What Makes a Good Blog Design Layout?

-You might think that an amazing blog design needs to include a bunch of flashy animations, elaborate typography, and all kinds of cool widgets, but that’s not the case.
+You might think that an amazing blog design needs to include a bunch of flashy animations, elaborate typography or fonts, and all kinds of cool widgets.

+But that’s not the case.
 If your blog design has too much going on, it can actually be a distraction for visitors, which defeats the most important element of a good blog design: Readability.

 Visitors need to be able to easily read your content, otherwise they won’t return.